khenidak/kubernetes-dev-on-azure/for-azure.md

 It is always a good idea to use kubectl that matches your image.
 Run the following to sync versions

+> This was needed on older ACS engine clusters.
+Currently a systemd unit at /etc/systemd/system/kubelet-extract.service, performs pretty much the below

 ```
 ssh -i ./funkycluster/cluster azureuser@funkyk8scluster.centralus.cloudapp.azure.com